 Inflation rates in New CaledoniaThe inflation rate for consumer prices in New Caledonia moved over the past 5 years between 0.2% and 2.4%.
 For 2016, an inflation rate of 0.6% was calculated.

-per year.
+During the observation period from 2011 to 2016, the average inflation rate was 1.4% per year.
 Overall, the price increase was 6.96%.
-An item that cost 100 Franc in 2011 was so charged 106.96 Franc in the beginning of 2017.
+An item that cost 100 francs in 2011 costs 106.96 francs at the beginning of 2017.

-As the price increases are consistently in the positive range, this means that goods and services in the country have become increasingly more expensive over the years.
-Overall, the price increases in New Caledonia are still nothing out of the ordinary.
+Performance over the last 5 years compared with the USAAs the price increases are consistently in the positive range, this means that goods and services in the country have become increasingly more expensive over the years.
+Overall, the Consumer Price Index (CPI) increases in New Caledonia are still nothing out of the ordinary.

 Inflation calculator for New CaledoniaEnter any amount, an initial year and an end year here.
 You will then be provided with the original amount after inflation.
 Example: 1,000 francs in 2011 corresponds to 1,069.60 francs at the beginning of 2017 due to inflation.

 Inflation rates for consumer goods in New Caledonia